EnigmaBridge/slate/source/includes/_register_api.md

 ### Response

-Respone shows allowed authentication methods and lists data items required for each of the authentication methods for the "Init Client Authentication" method.
+Response shows allowed authentication methods and lists data items required for each of the authentication methods for the "Init Client Authentication" method.

 name | optional|type   |description
 ---- |---------|-------|---------